-VODG research reveals extent of workforce concerns among disability charity leaders
+VODG research reveals extent of workforce concerns among disability charity leaders20 September 2021

 A recent survey of Voluntary Organisations Disability Group (VODG) members has unearthed stark findings - all the survey's Chief Executive respondents were found to be 'not confident' that the Government's plan for social care reform will address the huge problems surrounding staffing challenges their organisations face.